jzak03/fortress-watch-frontend/API_DOCUMENTATION.md

 ## 2. Data Models

 These are the primary data structures used throughout the API.
-They correspond to the types defined in `src/types/index.ts`.
+They correspond to the types defined in `src/types/index.ts` or are specific to API interactions.

 ### Device Model